Tornadoes of 2024: April 25–28 (United States)

 An EF3 tornado near Lincoln, Nebraska on April 26.

 A devastating tornado outbreak occurred across the central United States at the end of April.
 On April 26, several lines of supercells impacted eastern Nebraska and western and central Iowa, producing widespread tornado damage.
 A large EF3 wedge tornado passed near Elba, Nebraska, causing major damage at a farmstead.
 Shortly after, a cyclic supercell produced a large EF3 tornado near Lincoln, Nebraska that struck an industrial building while 70 people were inside, resulting in the building's collapse and at least three non-fatal injuries.
 The tornado then derailed a BNSF freight train and crossed I-80 before dissipating.
 After spawning some weak, short-lived tornadoes, the same storm produced a very large, violent low-end EF4 wedge tornado that touched down near Yutan, Nebraska and tracked through the northwestern Omaha metropolitan area and near Blair, prompting a tornado emergency.
 Significant damage was observed in Elkhorn from the tornado, with multiple homes being leveled and swept away with many other homes sustaining loss of roofs and collapsed walls.
 More than 100 homes were destroyed and four people were injured.
 The Omaha Public Power District reported that the tornado outbreak left more than 10,000 homes without power, though half of those affected had power return by the following morning.
-Later, another storm produced an EF3 tornado that was documented by multiple surveillance cameras while passing through the east side of Council Bluffs, Iowa.
+Later, another storm produced an EF3 tornado that was documented by multiple surveillance cameras while passing through the west side of Council Bluffs, Iowa.
 The tornado then crossed the Missouri River and struck Omaha, Nebraska's airport, Eppley Airfield, damaging or destroying several general aviation buildings.
 The tornado then crossed back over the Missouri River and reached its peak intensity near Crescent, Iowa, destroying a home.
 The tornado continued to cause damage before dissipating near Beebeetown.
 Another long-tracked, very large high-end EF3 tornado struck Minden, prompting another tornado emergency.
 An estimated 40–50 homes were destroyed in Minden, where one person was killed and three others were injured.
 The tornado also caused damage near Tennant, Harlan, and Defiance before dissipating.
 That night, an EF2 tornado prompted another PDS warning for Pleasant Hill southeast of Des Moines.
 Major damage to homes occurred and one person was injured.